Johann Moritz Rugendas: Biography

 He spent time studying in Italy.
 Inspired by explorer and naturalist, Alexander Humboldt (1769–1859), Rugendas sought financial support for a much more ambitious project of recording pictorially the life and nature of Latin America.
 In his word, it would be "an endeavor to truly become the illustrator of life in the New World".
 In 1831 he traveled first to Haiti, and then to Mexico.
 In Mexico, he did drawings and watercolors of Morelia, Teotihuacan, Xochimilco, and Cuernavaca.
 He also began to practice oil painting, with excellent results.
 After becoming involved in a failed coup in 1834 against Mexico's president, Anastasio Bustamante, Rugendas was incarcerated and expelled from the country.

 From 1834 to 1844 he travelled to Chile, Argentina, Uruguay, Peru and Bolivia, and finally returned in 1845 to Rio de Janeiro.
 Well-accepted and feted by the court of Emperor Dom Pedro II of Brazil, he executed portraits of several members of the royal court and participated in an artistic exposition.
 At the age of 44, in 1846, Rugendas departed for Europe.
+The novel An Episode in the Life of a Landscape Painter by Argentinian writer César Aira is a surreal fictional account of Rugendas's trips to Argentina.